mjrgh/lwcloneu2/readme.md

-The LWCloneU2 project contains a compatible driver DLL "ledwiz.dll" replacement that fixes some bugs of the original one and does not block your main application, i.e. the I/O is fully asynchron.
+The LWCloneU2 project contains a compatible driver DLL "ledwiz.dll" replacement that fixes some bugs of the original one and does not block your main application, i.e. the I/O is fully asynchronous.

 Supported Hardware